ALIEN-TANG/karat-cc-frontend/README.md

 4. I chose not to use Typescript for this project, because at my current level of familiarity, it would have added non-neglible development time.
 In a larger, more collaborative development setting where the upfront work might save others' time and avoid a whole class of bugs, I would have considered using Typescript.

+5. UI thing - if there's a lot more transactions, adding pagination would benefit the UX and allow for some more optimization in how and when we fetch that data.

 ### Feedback and Calibration

   - Approximately how many hours did you spend on this challenge?